HLC 2026 Reaffirmation of Accreditation

 Disclaimer: HLC is currently reviewing these and will be updated once the new criteria and core components are finalized in June.

-The Higher Learning Commission (HLC) uses five criteria to evaluate institutions of higher education for accreditation or reaffirmation of accreditation.
+The Higher Learning Commission (HLC) uses four criteria to evaluate institutions of higher education for accreditation or reaffirmation of accreditation.
 For convenience, we have copied them below.

 The institution’s mission is clear and articulated publicly; it guides the institution’s operations.